Disability Support Services (DSS)

 Do you struggle to stay focused, get motivated, or follow through on assignments?
 Has online learning been a challenge?
 Then this group is for you!
 Our group is a place to form connections with other students dealing with similar issues, share ideas, and learn ADHD management skills to help you succeed in the college environment.
 Contact Beth with questions at firstname.lastname@example.org.Register for the ADHD Skills Group

 Autism Spectrum Success Group:

-Do you identify as neurodivergent, Autistic, and/or a student on the Autism Spectrum, including Asperger's Syndrome?
-Interested in making new friends?
-Want to learn how to identify your strengths and challenges?
-Join us for our exciting 6-week Autism Spectrum Success Group!
-We will meet virtually over Zoom every Thursday from 12pm-1pm starting the 4th week of each quarter.
-Group is open to currently registered Clark students.
-For more information, please email Shayna at firstname.lastname@example.org or Register for Austism Spectrum Success Group on Eventbrite.
+Do you identify as neurodivergent/Autistic/a student on the Autism Spectrum, including Asperger's Syndrome?
+Interested in making new friends, checking in on your week, and discussing strategies for personal and academic success?
+Join us for our exciting 5-week Autism Spectrum Group!
+We will meet over Zoom every Thursday from 12pm-1pm starting the 4th week of each quarter (excluding summers).
+This is a friendly, supportive environment that is affirming of the neurodiversity paradigm.
+Group is open to any Clark College student with Autism or suspected Autism.
+For more information, please email Shayna (email@example.com).Register for the Autism Support Group